mdagois/gbtools/gblib/README.md

 A library to write Game Boy games in assembly using the  [RGBDS](https://github.com/gbdev/rgbds) toolchain.

+## Usage

+* Include `gblib.rgbinc` in any file using the library.
+* Compile and link `gblib.rgbasm` into your ROM.

 ## Features

-TODO
+The library exposes macros to help you makes games covering the following aspects.

+* Input
+* DMA transfers
+* 16-bit integer and 32-bit fixed math
+* Memory and bank management
+* Jump tables facilities
+* Debug facilities

 ## Documentation

-The library exposes the following macros to help you makes games.

 | Function Name | Description |
 | :--- | :--- |